For those of you watching on the Ditto Cam wondering what it is that I am moving and grooving to here, I was listening to Music Maestro Barry White.

 However, it may happen later this afternoon.

-Uh They were eventually forced to postpone their vote because not enough members were in attendance, but they are expected to address the question later this afternoon when more Republicans show up.
+They were eventually forced to postpone their vote because not enough members were in attendance, but they are expected to address the question later this afternoon when more Republicans show up.

-Roy Blunt, the Republican whip, said clearly many of our members have problems with the Senate bill.
+Roy Blunt, the Republican whip, said, clearly many of our members have problems with the Senate bill.

 Resolve that the House Republican Conference disapproves of the Senate immigration bill.

-That's as I the reason why it's symbolic is because it doesn't constitute an actual vote.
+The reason why it's symbolic is because it doesn't constitute an actual vote.

-Uh so we'll see.
+So we'll see.

 There are many battles in this, as I keep saying.

-Now we all know uh that on the surface of things, the things that we could figure out just on on our experience guided by intelligence, that the Democrats simply see these people that are flooding in here as new victims, new members of the welfare state regarding uh requiring the government to grow larger and larger and larger,
+Now, we all know that on the surface of things, the things that we could figure out just on our experience guided by intelligence, that the Democrats simply see these people that are flooding in here as new victims, new members of the welfare state, requiring the government to grow larger and larger and larger, taxes to go up so that the redistribution of wealth can take place, creating as many dependents as possible,

-taxes to go up so that the redistribution of wealth can take place, creating as many dependents as possible, and then eventually getting them legal and getting them uh uh as many of them in citizenship as possible so they can vote for Democrats, because that's who they'll vote for.
+and then eventually getting them legal and getting them as many of them in citizenship as possible so they can vote for Democrats, because that's who they'll vote for.

 One of them is big business, Chamber of Commerce, they like the cheap labor.

-They're not gonna pay it.
+They're not going to pay it.

-They're not gonna work.
+They're not going to work.

-They're gonna join the welfare state.
+They're going to join a welfare state.

 And it'll all break down.

-It's the third rail of politics, you've heard that.
+It's the third rail of politics.

 That's the fastest way to cause yourself to lose an election.

-The second best way to now cause yourself to lose an election.
+Actually, it's the second way, the second best way to now cause yourself to lose an election.

 The first best way is voting the wrong way on this immigration bill.

-They are paying Social Security taxes.
+They are paying social security taxes.

 That's what's flawed about all this.

-But the theory is that these people coming in uh will contribute all this new income because we've been aborting ourselves.
+But the theory is that these people coming in will contribute all this new income because we've been aborting ourselves.

-Fellow has we gotta we gotta throw this in the mix, too.
+We got to throw this in the mix, too.

-1.3 million abortions a year.
+Since 1973, I mean, run the numbers: 1.3 million abortions a year.

 We've aborted 40 million potential Americans.